shinanDev/ethical_ai_post_agent/README.md

 ## Demo

-The following GIF demonstrates the full pipeline in action:
-From selecting a YAML topic to generating a GPT-4-based post and saving it as Markdown in the output folder.
+> This short demo shows the agent running in a terminal, processing topics from a YAML file, sending prompts to GPT-4, and saving the resulting LinkedIn posts as Markdown files.

 ![Demo Animation](docs/demo.gif)

-*Automatically generated post by the `ethical_ai_post_agent`.*
+Each post is automatically saved to the `posts/` directory and logged in `logs/agent.log`.

 ---